Cold Email for Veterinarians: 5 Ways to Reach Pet Practice Owners

 There are over 130,000 veterinary practices in the United States, generating combined annual revenues exceeding $30 billion (American Veterinary Medical Association, 2024).
 Yet reaching these practice owners feels like shouting into a void.
 Their inboxes overflow with software pitches, supplement promotions, and equipment sales that all sound identical.

-The average veterinary practice owner receives 30 to 50 cold emails per week.
-They have trained themselves to delete most of them without reading past the subject line.
-A study by ZoomInfo found that 68% of B2B buyers ignore emails from vendors they do not recognize ([ZoomInfo](https://www.zoominfo.com/), 2024).
+The average veterinary practice owner receives 30 to 50 cold emails per week. they’ve trained themselves to delete most of them without reading past the subject line.
+A study by ZoomInfo found that 68% of B2B buyers ignore emails from vendors they don’t recognize (ZoomInfo, 2024).

 This guide gives you 5 cold email strategies that actually work for reaching veterinary practice owners.
 No templates.
 No spam tactics.
 Just strategic outreach that converts.